an evening with sophie hannah

 CAMcard holders can book at the student price.
 Please bring proof of status to the event.

 Join internationally bestselling author Sophie Hannah for a lively discussion of her varied work.
 Sophie will introduce her most recent Hercule Poirot novel, The Mystery of Three Quarters, and her latest psychological thriller, Did You See Melody?
-She will also introduce her brand new self-help book, on the art of holding grudges.
+She will also introduce her brand new self-help book, How to Hold a Grudge.

 There will be an opportunity to buy books and get them signed, if you wish.